-When returning to work or school, leaving your baby is difficult, but finding a place to pump shouldn’t be.
-Accordingly, the UW provides many lactation stations.
-Each is private, secure, and clean.
-You’ll find them in buildings across campus and at medical centers and other UW offices.
+When returning to work or school, leaving your baby may be difficult, but finding a place to express milk shouldn’t be.
+The UW provides private, secure, and clean lactation stations to support nursing mothers.
+You’ll find them in buildings across campus, at the medical centers and other UW offices.

 Make a plan

 At least two weeks before returning to work or school, make your plan for expressing milk by finding a lactation station that best meets your needs.
 Amenities and access instructions vary by location, and are listed in station details.
 You may also contact the station coordinator for additional information.

 Amenities vary from station to station, and may include: